ggramlich26/BZ10_upgrade/README.md

 # Bezzera BZ10 Upgrade
 This Project is a replacement for the original Bezzera BZ10 electronics bringing many new features including the following:
 - Temperature regulation for boiler and brewing unit
-- Volumetric brewing system based on actual water flow instead of the time only
+- Volumetric brewing system based on water flow instead of time only
 - Standby functionality
+- Automated wake up from standby, so that the machine is heated up already when you get up in the morning
+- Display of various temperatures, volume distributed and distribution time
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQyNTAwODczLC0xNjUwMTI4MDA1XX0=
+eyJoaXN0b3J5IjpbMTkxMTUwMTE2MCwtMTY1MDEyODAwNV19
 -->